Screen Printing vs Embroidery: What suits you?

 The first step in the embroidery printing process is creating custom designs.

-Tip: Simple designs with neat typography and minimum color graphics are the best-suited files for embroidery.
+Tip: Simple designs with neat typography and minimum colour graphics are the best-suited files for embroidery.

 Step 2: Digitization